Blog

 }

-The first thing to notice is that there is no async and await in this compilated code, it's because these 2 keywords does not really exists, they do not mean anything for the CLR they are just syntaxic sugar (a massive one) for the developers.
+The first thing to notice is that there is no async or await in this compiled code; it's because these 2 keywords don't really exist, they do not mean anything to the CLR, they are just syntactic sugar (a massive one) for developers.

 Our original code has been moved into the State Machine as I said before, in the MoveNext method.
-The method loops until the Task.Delay's GetAwaiter is done, then it get and set the result.
+The method loops until the Task.Delay's GetAwaiter is done, then it gets and sets the result.

-This compilated code is a little bit more difficult to apprehend that our original method that only has 3 lines in the method body, and the more your method will do the more the compilation will have to do for you.
+This compiled code is a little bit more difficult to grasp than our original method, which only has 3 lines in the method body, and the more your method does, the more the compilation will have to do for you.

-Now there is a danger we have to speack about, the deadlocks.
+Now there is a danger we have to talk about: deadlocks.

 Deadlocks

 A deadlock can completely crash your application.
-It happens when you create a circular awaiting dependency between different threads.
-If a thread A awaits the thread B to complete, the thread B awaits the thread C to complete and the thread C awaits the thread A to complete, nothing will happens and your application is crashed.
+It happens when you create a circular waiting dependency between different threads.
+If thread A waits for thread B to complete, thread B waits for thread C to complete and thread C waits for thread A to complete, nothing will happen and your application has crashed.

 Let's take a very basic example: